-If you are new to our system, create an account on our online system.
+If you are new to our system, you will need to create an account in our online grant portal.

 The next step is a brief eligibility quiz with the following questions:

-If your answer to any of the first 4 questions is "Yes", you may not be eligible for our funding.
-If your answer to #5 is "No", you may not be eligible for funding.
+If your answer to any of the first 5 questions is Yes, you may not be eligible for our funding.
+If your answer to the last question is No, you may not be eligible for funding.
 Please read the questions carefully.
-If you are given a message that says you are not eligible, and you feel it is an error, please call.
-If you think you answered a question incorrectly, you will have to clear your browser cookies and start over.
-The system will remember your "incorrect" answer until the cookies are cleared.
+If you are given a message that says you are not eligible, and you feel it is an error, please email firstname.lastname@example.org or call our Grants Coordinator at 503-879-1637.
+If we determine it was an error, our Grants Coordinator will reset your quiz and allow you to submit an LOI.

-The Letter of Inquiry form is short and asks for contact information, a brief description of your organization, and the proposal.
-There is a budget template that you will need to download, complete, and upload back to the LOI.
+The Letter of Inquiry, or LOI, is an introduction to your organization and proposal.
+This is a short form, requiring contact information, a brief description of your organization, a description of your project, some fundraising information and a project budget.
+You will be asked to submit your project budget using a template that you will need to download, complete and upload back to the LOI.
 Please do not alter the general formats of our templates.
-We can accept them as .pdf, MS Word, or MS Excel documents.
-Once completed, you will submit the form.
-You will receive confirmation that is has been submitted.

-If your LOI is declined, you may reapply with the same project as soon as the next deadline.
+If your LOI is declined, you may reapply with the same project as soon as the next LOI grant cycle.